Wandalen/wretry.action/Readme.md

 Set delay between attempts in ms. Default is 0.

+### `time_out`

+Set time out in ms for entire step including all retries.
+By default actions sets no time out.

 ## Outputs

 The action exposes single output named `outputs`.
 It collects all the outputs from the action/command in the pretty print JSON map.